mozilla/openwebapps/docs/APP_REPO.md

    self-distributing applications, and app directories.

 2. "Management API" - functions related to the display, launch or synchronization of applications.
-Primarily used by dashboards authored in HTML.
+Primarily used by dashboards.

 #### Installation API (`navigator.apps.*`) <a name="install-api"></a>